ALL1512-C First 6 Weeks Thursday 3:00-4:20 Start Date 17-Sep

 Coordinator: Theodore Everett

 Ted is Professor Emeritus at SUNY Geneseo, where he taught philosophy for 25 years before retiring with his wife to Brewster.
-This will be his second course at ALL.
+This will be his fourth course at ALL.

 Here Ted discusses his previous course “Understanding Disagreement.”